Monarch Standard Poodles

 • What are the different breed coat colors in your program?

-Our puppies include apricot, cream, red, white, and parti.
+Our puppies include apricot, cream, red, and white.
 Colors will vary depending on the parent dogs.

 • Where do your breeding dogs live?